-The first one is a persistent link or permalink made with a Digital Object Identifier (DOI), that is usually available for online scientific sources.
-The unique DOI can be found in (or at the website of) the publication, and can be added to https://doi.org/ to make the persistent link, like example 1.
+This is a persistent link or permalink made with a Digital Object Identifier (DOI), that is usually available for online scientific sources.
+The unique DOI can be found in (or at the website of) the publication, and can be added to https://doi.org/ to make the persistent link.

 Shortlinks (e.g. Google URL or Bit.ly) can also be persistent, are useful to shorten long URLs, and sometimes offer additional benefits like keeping track how often the link is used.

-Lastly we have standard URLs (example 4), as often used when referring to websites.
+Lastly we have standard URLs, as often used when referring to websites.
 One disadvantage is that they are more susceptible to link rot, like when a website is moved or restructured.